predis/predis/README.markdown

 ## Main features ##

-- Full support for Redis 2.0.
+- Full support for Redis 2.0 and 2.2.
 Different versions of Redis are supported via server profiles.
 - Client-side sharding (support for consistent hashing and custom distribution strategies).
 - Command pipelining on single and multiple connections (transparent).
 - Abstraction for Redis transactions (>= 2.0) with support for CAS operations (>= 2.2).